 And then, while hastily sorting a drawer stuffed with cards and notebooks I came across an old postcard that I picked up years ago.
 I'd bought it solely because I was amused by the text.
 Who was the rather imperious, leggy Cynthia and why need Joan buy her stockings?
 But coming straight after my reading of Pym's book, it was as if the characters had come to life.
 I immediately imagined that Joan was a sort of Mildred; living alone in a relatively smart address, but perhaps in a small series of rooms, with washing drying on a rack and simple suppers that she resented eating.
 And Cynthia her glamorous friend, too busy with her romantic dramas to buy something so banal as stockings.

 The synchronicity pleased me and made me feel that my distraction had a higher purpose.
-Plus, I had topped up my levels of vitamin D. Rather a satisfactory day after all.
+Rather a satisfactory day after all.